changsongyang/asciinema.github.io/docs/manual/server/index.md

 as preview generation and recording analysis.

-[asciinema.org](https://asciinema.org) is a public asciinema server instance managed by the asciinema project team, offering free hosting for terminal recordings, available to everyone.
+[asciinema.org](https://asciinema.org) is a public asciinema server instance managed by the asciinema project team, providing free hosting for terminal recordings, available to everyone.
 Check [asciinema.org/about](https://asciinema.org/about) to learn more about this instance.